 - The uncompressed file size of your photos should exceed 17 MB & 100% free from pixel errors.

 It also offers an iPhone app Stockimo which can help you to earn money by selling your photos captured on iPhone.
-You’ll be paid through different payment modes like bank transfer, PayPal or Skrill once your account balance have reached $50.
+You’ll be paid through different payment modes like bank transfer, PayPal or Skrill once your account balance has reached $50.

 It’s a good photo selling platform offering 25-50% commission for your photos.
 An exclusive contributor can earn 10% more & enjoy revenue share up to 60% and $0.20 for each approved submission.
 It’s for the first 100 submissions which can be variable then depending on downloads/price.